TeamFriday-Fj2/LingoGhost/README.md

 ---

+##  How to Install (Quick Start)
+To experience LingoGhost in 1 minute, follow these steps:

+Download: Get the LingoGhost_v1.0.0_Sub.zip from our Releases.

+Unzip: Extract the ZIP file to a folder on your computer.

+Chrome Extension Page: Open Chrome and type chrome://extensions/ in the address bar.

+Developer Mode: Switch on the "Developer mode" toggle in the top right corner.

+Load Unpacked: Click the "Load unpacked" button and select the folder you just unzipped.

+Setup: Click the Ghost icon 👻 in your extension bar, enter your Gemini API Key, and click Start!

+---

 ## Key Features

 * **Stochastic Immersion**: Dynamically replaces fragments of webpage text into your target language at unpredictable intervals, mimicking real-world language exposure.